As a foodie who eats no meat but loves cheese and fish, I’m unsure about abstaining from the food I love for a month, never mind forever.

 I was mistaken for a vegan once, exclusively allowed into a circle of ‘vegan friends’.
 Little did they truly know that I cook a deliciously-mean (and obviously sinful) honey-glazed grilled salmon.
 I adore Gorgonzola and very openly nibble on mature Cheddar with Branston pickle.
 Also, I have shamelessly indulged in more than one oven-baked Camembert.
 As for Brie, the ‘lait cru’ version pour moi… merci beaucoup!

-For years, I was mistaken for a fussy eater, frequently asked if I would exceptionally eat chicken and most randomly whether I would mind ham and pea soup.
+For years, I was called a fussy eater, frequently asked if I would exceptionally eat chicken and most randomly whether I would mind ham and pea soup.
 To avoid lengthy debates about my eating habits, I decided to simply play the veggie card.

 Back then, vegetarians were boring and ate ‘brown food’.
 Now, it’s clearly looking up for us.
 No more culinary misunderstandings or friends in a panic about what to serve you for dinner.
 Steak slices of marinated aubergine, whole roasted cauliflower and courgetti have victoriously replaced the wholesome nut loaf.